pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 ### AWS Lambda

-Previously trying to import an EC2 instance would fail with the following errors:
+Previously trying to import an AWS lambda function would fail with the following errors:

 ```
 error: Preview failed: diffing urn:pulumi:dev::slss-tps::aws:lambda/function:Function::my-function: handler and runtime must be set when PackageType is Zip